Note: I originally published this 12/24/2019 with a buffet theme. Updated 11/2020 to better reflect current times.

 The utensils were placed by the dishes with care,

-In hopes that replenished vittles soon would be there;
+In hopes that tasty vittles soon would be there;

 The children were ready to eat all they could before bed,